MJoergen/lan8720a/README.md

-# lan8720a
+# The LAN8720A PHY #

-Ethernet module based on the LAN8720A PHY from MicroChip.
+This repository contains the VHDL source code for interfacing with the LAN8720A Ethernet PHY.